resgateio/resgate/README.md

 Simple, stateless, and scalable like REST, but with push.

+## Documentation

+For more in depth information on the protocol:

+* [RES protocol documentation](docs/res-protocol.md) - Entry point to get all the details
+* [RES-Service protocol](docs/res-service-protocol.md) - How to write services
+* [RES-Client protocol](docs/res-client-protocol.md) - How to write client libraries, if [ResClient](https://github.com/jirenius/resclient) doesn't fit your needs

 ## Quickstart

 If you just want to start using resgate, and you have: